adamhunter/rekon-ruby/README.md

 be entered manually.

 ### To Do:
+* Put some tests in here foo
 * Get riak in memory test harness setup.
 * Test connection to primary configured riak server
-* First run install into datastore
 * add http authentication
 * editing of per bucket parameters
 * setting key content type